canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## Our first LINQ method: Where

 LINQ methods are extension methods on the `IEnumerable` type.
 This type represents objects we can loop through.
-Like, arrays, lists, dictionaries, among others.
+Like, arrays, lists, and dictionaries, among others.

-In case you missed it...You can add methods to a type without modifying it with extension methods.
+In case you missed it...We can add methods to a type without modifying it with extension methods.
 They are static methods defined outside the declaration of a type.
-But, they look like regular methods when you use them.
+But, they look like regular methods when we use them.

-To work with LINQ, you need to be comfortable with delegates and lambda functions.
-A lambda function is a method with only the parameters and the body.
-To learn more about delegates and lambda functions, check my post on [the difference between Func and Action]({% post_url 2019-03-22-WhatTheFuncAction %}).
+To work with LINQ, we need to be comfortable with delegates and lambda functions.
+C# has two built-in delegates: [Func and Action]({% post_url 2019-03-22-WhatTheFuncAction %}).
+A delegate is a pointer to a method.
+And a lambda function is a method with only the parameters and the body.

 ### How to filter a collection with Where?

 Now, to the actual example.
 To start using LINQ methods, let's add the statement `using System.Linq`.

-Next, we want to filter our list of movies to keep only the ones with a rating greater than 4.5.
+Next, we want to filter our list of movies to keep only those with a rating greater than 4.5.
 The LINQ method to filter collections is `Where`.

 **The Where method returns a new collection with all the elements that meet a condition.**